San Francisco Fireworks: 4th of July | 2014

 - 9:30 pm: Fourth of July Fireworks show will launch from the foot of Municipal Pier and from barges north of Pier 39.
 If you can’t make it to Aquatic Park, other good viewing locations are all along the waterfront including by Coit Tower, Aquatic Park, the Cannery, and Ghirardelli Square.

-- Aquatic Park – Live music with Journey tribute band
+- Aquatic Park – Live music with Huey Lewis tribute band

 - Roller Disco Caravan – start at Ferry Building and “roll” to the fireworks

 - SF Bike Party - a patriotic bike ride ending up watching fireworks